 Cutting Arm of the "Rubber Line" Recorder with the rubber damping rod inside 11

 Without the damping resistance of the rubber line, the movement of the recording stylus at high volume levels, particularly of low frequencies, would have been excessive.
 The damping of the rubber line was one of the essential developments that would make this Bell system linear in its frequency response 8.

 However, this rubber tube also introduced difficulties.
 First, it required careful design and repeated testing of the stiffness and compliance of the rubber column.
 The coupling of components, the mass of the components, and characteristics of the rubber each had to be varied and tested empirically to discover a combination that gave the disk cutter an essentially flat frequency response.
 In fact, in the lab, the Bell system was able to achieve a remarkably flat response from 250 Hz to about 15,000 Hz 9, although the total system in use commercially had an upper frequency response to about 6,000 Hz in the early years (progressively expanded each year thereafter).
 It was also found later, from experience, that the recording engineer would need to carefully pack and adjust the rubber line in the recording arm, prior to each recording session to assure good linearity and response in the recorded sound.
 In this way, the early Westrex electrical system, like the earlier acoustic recording system. depended on the craft and resourcefulness of the recording engineer to gain the best recording results from the system.

 The Western Electric Electrical Recording System

-Western Electric engineer George Groves (later a famous Hollywood sound
+Western Electric engineer George Groves cutting an electrical master.

 By early 1924, the Western Electric system was ready for demonstration.